decentralizedintelligencenetwork/.github/profile/README.md

 - **Doctelligence Foundation 🌍:** Supporting the broader mission, the Foundation empowers individuals, organizations, and sectors with decentralized AI technologies.
 It helps nurture a community-driven ecosystem where innovation, governance, and growth are decentralized, without a single point of control.

-While these entities play critical roles in advancing and supporting the network, the decentralized intelligence network (DIN) itself remains independent.
-The ecosystem thrives through community collaboration, ensuring that it remains open, transparent, and peer-driven at all levels.
+While these entities play critical roles in advancing and supporting the network, the Decentralized Intelligence Network (DIN) itself remains independent.
+It is operated and secured entirely by decentralized entities, with participation driven by peer-to-peer interactions on a public, immutable blockchain ledger.
+This ensures the network remains open, transparent, and peer-driven at all levels.

 ## Explore Our White Paper

 **Decentralized Intelligence Network (DIN)** was selected from over **100+ speaker applications** to be showcased at the **[Summit on Responsible Decentralized Intelligence: The Future of Decentralization and AI](https://rdi.berkeley.edu/events/decentralizationaisummit24)**, hosted by Berkeley RDI on August 6, 2024, at the Verizon Center, Cornell Tech Campus, Roosevelt Island, NYC.
-This prestigious event featured contributions from some of the most influential organizations and leaders in the fields of AI and decentralization
+This prestigious event featured contributions from some of the most influential organizations and leaders in the fields of AI and decentralization.

 For further recognition, check out the **[post by the Department of Computer Science at the University of Oxford](https://www.linkedin.com/feed/update/urn:li:activity:7229826012803395584/)** highlighting this achievement.